 The Toyota Verso offers seven seats at a competitive price which, combined with strong reliability scores. makes it a reassuring family car choice.
-All but the entry-level model offer seven seats, while space is plentiful thanks to a flat floor in the cabin and a tall, wide body shape.
+All but the entry-level model offer seven seats, while the Verso’s interior space is plentiful thanks to a flat floor in the cabin and a tall, wide body shape.

 Vauxhall Zafira Tourer